fanglingsu/vimb/man.md

 : Open hinted image into current window.

 ;I
-: Open hinted image into new window.
+: Open hinted image into new tab.

 ;p
 : Push the hint's URI to the end of the read it later queue like the `:qpush`